36th Operations Group: Pacific Air Forces

 The 36th Wing was reactivated without personnel or equipment at Andersen Air Force Base, Guam the same day as the 36th Air Base Wing, a non-flying organization taking over as the host unit.
 The former host unit, the 633d Air Base Wing, was inactivated in keeping with the Air Force Chief of Staff's policy of keeping the most highly decorated and longest serving Air Force units on active duty.

 With no aircraft permanently assigned, the 36th Operations Group was not activated, but instead converted to provisional status as the 36th Expeditionary Operations Group.
-The 36 was under the control of HQ, Pacific Air Forces with a mission to support deployed aircraft to PACAF.
+The group was under the control of HQ, Pacific Air Forces with a mission to support deployed aircraft to PACAF.
 It could, and was activated and inactivated as needed by the demands of the mission.

 The 36th Operations Group was re-established as a permanent unit on 14 February 2007, replacing the temporary structure of the provisional expeditionary group for deployed Air Force units assigned to Andersen AFB.

+By 2023 the 506th Expeditionary Air Refuelling Squadron was a permanent part of the group.
+Its aircraft and personnel were being provided by rotational Air National Guard deployments.